 How many countries have I visited so far?

-Out of the 196 countries, I’ve visited 60 across six continents as of September 2021.
-In the last two years, I’ve slowed down a lot because of the pandemic.
-I’ve embraced the joys of slowmading and revisiting some of my favorite places.
+Out of the 196 countries, I’ve visited 71 across six continents as of June 2023.
+In the last two years, I’ve slowed down a lot because of the pandemic and getting older.
+I’ve embraced the joys of slowmading, revisiting some of my favorite places, and making a base in Mexico.

-As the world opens up more, I am probably going to speed things up.
-The regions I’ve spent the most time in so far are Central America, Canada, South America, and Western Europe.
-In 2022, I plan to travel more of Africa and eastern Europe.
+The regions I’ve spent the most time in so far are Central America, Canada, South America, and Europe.
+In the future, I plan to travel more of Africa.

 How long do I have to spend in each country?

 This is a tricky question.
-I can say with certainty that airport layovers do not count and neither does stepping foot in the country and stepping out.
+I can say with certainty that airport layovers do not count, nor does stepping foot in the country and stepping out.

 I haven’t put a specific time frame on how long because that really depends on the place.

-For example, a day in Vatican City (the smallest country in the world) is a considerable amount of time there, where the two months I spent in India felt although I barely scratched the surface.
+For example, a day in Vatican City (the smallest country in the world) is a considerable amount of time there, whereas the two months I spent in India felt, although I barely scratched the surface.

 Ideally, I would like to spend a few weeks in each country, making my journey take significantly longer than it could.

-Of course, as I start traveling to more dangerous countries I’m going to need to put my safety first and may not be able to spend as much time as I’d like.
+Of course, as I start traveling to more dangerous countries, I will need to put my safety first and may not be able to spend as much time as I’d like.

 With all these considerations, I don’t see the point in putting a specific number on the amount of time I need to spend in each place.

-Essentially, I want to try to ‘feel’ the country before leaving.
+Essentially, I want to ‘feel’ the country before leaving.
 It’s not a box-ticking exercise for me; it’s about experiencing what makes the country unique.

 Do I have a timeline to visit every country in the world?